skurdekar/ReservationSystem/README.md

 The application can be run as follows
  - `gradle run`

+The build can be cleaned as follows
+ - `gradle clean`

 Once run, the application will prompt you with an input prompt for entering commands to process the reservation

 `2018-01-19 00:58:16 INFO  TicketServiceImpl: - Created TicketService numSeats: 100, rows: 10, hold timeout(s): 30`